Advertisement

 1 / 7

 Exercise is an important part of staying healthy for everyone.
 But for breast cancer survivors, it can be a lifesaver.
-Studies suggest that survivors who exercise have less fatigue, pain, and stress, as well as fewer instances of breast cancer recurrence and lower breast cancer mortality rates.
+Studies suggest that survivors who exercise have less fatigue, pain, and stress, as well as fewer instances of breast cancer recurrence and lower rates of death from breast cancer.

-Experts, like those at the American Cancer Society, recommend that cancer survivors work out about 150 minutes a week at a moderate pace.
+Experts, like those at the American Cancer Society, recommend that cancer survivors get about 150 minutes a week of moderate physical activity, like brisk walking or dancing.
 But always talk to a healthcare provider (HCP) before you begin any new exercise plan.
 Here are five gentle exercises to help you get started.

 woman outside in easy yoga pose